 We use the modelling as proposed in Figure 60.
 We again make the argument as general and as simple as possible.
 We consider only median interfering nuisance powers, and power summing, and do not perform Monte Carlo simulations.

-We first consider WSD base stations operating at their maximum e.i.r.p.s, which still observe the fixed DTTB protection criterion at 20 m horizontal separation.
+We first consider WSD base stations operating at their maximum eirps, which still observe the fixed DTTB protection criterion at 20 m horizontal separation.